Key insights on entering the widespread world of esports

 The number of non-endemic brands partnering with esports teams, players, leagues, venues and events has skyrocketed.
 In fact, The Esports Observer counted 76 sponsorship deals from non-endemic brands made just in the first quarter of 2019, a 145-percent increase from the fourth quarter of 2018 and a 95-percent increase year-over-year.
-In light of these stats, many conversations at this year’s Esports Business Summit revolved around brand marketers entering the esports space, from best practices to partnerships with influencers to tips on content creation.
+In light of these stats, many conversations at the Esports Business Summit revolved around brand marketers entering the esports space, from best practices to partnerships with influencers to tips on content creation.
 We compiled insights and soundbites from the more than 80 sessions on offer at the summit.
-Follows are eight key takeaways for marketers.
+Follows are eight key esports marketing takeaways.

 1. Think beyond live content creation.